yamcs/yamcs/docs/server-manual/administration/configuration.rst

 streamConfig(map)
     This configures the list of streams created when Yamcs starts.
 The map contains an entry for each standard stream type (``tm``, ``cmdHist``, ``event``, etc) and additionally a key ``sqlFile`` can be used to load a StreamSQL file where user defined streams can be created.
-More information should be found in :doc:`../data-management/streams`
+More information can be found in :doc:`../data-management/streams`